R4K35H/LSB-Steganography/README.md

 # LSB-Steganography
-This project is a implementation of LSB steganography using MATLAB.
+This project is an GUI based implementation of LSB and DWT steganography using MATLAB.